-This proposal will outline the idea of redesigning the office wing into a concrete structural system with shear walls in order to further knowledge in a different building material then previously discussed in the technical reports.
-Along with the concrete redesign, the architectural and construction impacts will be researched as breadth topics.
+This proposal will outline the idea of redesigning the office wing into a concrete structural system in order to further knowledge in a different building material then previously discussed in the technical reports.
+Along with the concrete redesign, some lighting and construction impacts will be researched as breadth topics.

 A concrete redesign of the office wing seemed practical due to its brick façade already giving this wing a more massive appearance, and the repeated floor layout should allow for the reuse of formwork.
 The surrounding locale also favors concrete as a building material.
 Research done in technical report 2 of alternative floor systems showed a twoway slab to be a feasible alternative with lower cost and less overall depth.
-This will be expanded upon in the spring semester report through a redesign of the office wing including cost and schedule analysis and architectural impacts.
+However, a oneway joist system will be designed to allow for longer spans and possible elimination of columns.
+Research done in technical report 3 showed a strong torsional effect due to the lateral system's layout of braced frames and the differing locations of center of mass and center of gravity.
+By separating the office wing structure from that of the rest of University Academic Center this effect will hopefully be reduced.
+Also changing the lateral system of the office wing to concrete moment connections will offer some insight into the workings of a concrete lateral design.